evanJensengit/finance_helper/README.md

 Navigate to directory finance_helper is in and run `python3 main.py`
-Enter in the path to the pdf file of banking statment on local file storage device Enter the path for the Spending.txt file to be created from the pdf file .txt file is a preliminary step to creating the Spending.txt file
+Enter in the path to the pdf file of banking statment on local file storage device Enter the path for the Spending.txt file to be created from the pdf file